 Improving Your Cholesterol

-Shockingly, legitimate medical experts and researchers (not the quacks with something to sell) are now telling us that dietary cholesterol (the type found in eggs, butter, shellfish, cheese, etc.) isn’t the type that causes heart disease!
+Shockingly, legitimate medical experts (not quacks with something to sell) say that dietary cholesterol (the type found in eggs, butter, shellfish, cheese, etc.) isn’t the type that causes heart disease!

 Dietary vs. Non-Dietary Cholesterol – The Key!

-The cholesterol that causes atherosclerosis (“hardening of the arteries”) is produced by your internal organs, such as the liver, intestines and adrenal glands.
+The cholesterol that causes atherosclerosis (“hardening of the arteries”) is produced by the liver, intestines and adrenal glands.
 Dietary cholesterol is not atherogenic!
-After all these years of avoiding eggs – who knew?!
+After all these years avoiding eggs – who knew?!

 It’s About your LDL Particles